Amouzou-AkueMoevi/Amouzou-AkueMoevi/README.md

 - 👋 Hi, I’m @Amouzou-AkueMoevi
+- I am Trader and Data Scientist
-- 👀 I’m interested in data science
+- 👀 I’m interested here in data science projects
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently working on data science projects
 - 💞️ I’m looking to collaborate on projects
-- 📫 Reach me on m.moevi@gmail.com
+- 📫 Reach me out on m.moevi@gmail.com

 <!---
 Amouzou-AkueMoevi/Amouzou-AkueMoevi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.